Disgraced former top Chinese military officer dies before trial

 Xu Caihou retired as vice chairman of the powerful Central Military Commission in 2013 and from the ruling Communist Party's decision-making Politburo in 2012.

-In a brief statement released shortly after midnight, Xinhua said that Xu had died in hospital on Sunday of multiple organ failure bought on by bladder cancer.
+In a brief statement, Xinhua said that Xu had died in hospital on Sunday of multiple organ failure bought on by bladder cancer.

-Though he has died, his "illegal gains" will still be dealt with in accordance with the law, the report added, without providing details.
-China's Defence Ministry carried the same Xinhua report on its website.
+Though he had died, his "illegal gains" would be dealt with in accordance with the law, Xinhua added, without providing details.
+The Defence Ministry carried the same report on its website.

-"Corruption in the military is the most dangerous kind, for if the military tolerates corruption it tolerates defeat in battle," it added.
+"Corruption in the military is the most dangerous kind, for if the military tolerates corruption it tolerates defeat in battle," it said.

+The Defence Ministry said everything had been done to save Xu's life after his illness was detected on Feb.
+4, 2013, and once he had been put under investigation, he was kept in hospital.

+"After Xu Caihou's illness worsened, experts were organised in a timely manner to carry out treatment, to give a full medical guarantee," it said in a statement late on Monday.

-President Xi Jinping heads the Central Military Commission, which controls the 2.3 million-strong armed forces, and has made weeding out corruption in the military a top goal.
+President Xi Jinping heads the Central Military Commission, which controls the 2.3 million-strong armed forces, and has made weeding out corruption a top goal.

-His death means the ruling Communist Party will not have to risk the embarrassment that could have come from a trial and the details of graft in the highest echelons of power that it might have revealed, though the trial likely would have been held behind closed doors.
+His death means the Communist Party will not have to risk any embarrassment that could have come from a trial and the details of graft it might have revealed, though the trial likely would have been held behind closed doors.

 Guo Boxiong, 72, was another vice chairman of the Central Military Commission until he stepped down in 2012.
-The government has yet to confirm the probe.
+The government has not confirmed the investigation.

-China intensified its crackdown on corruption in the military in the late 1990s, banning the People's Liberation Army from engaging in business.
-But the military has been involved in commercial dealings in recent years due to a lack of checks and balances, military analysts have said.
+China intensified a crackdown on corruption in the military in the 1990s, banning it from business.
+But the military has been involved in commerce in recent years due to a lack of checks and balances, analysts say.